 To help you compare the two providers and establish which would be best for you, we've pulled the key details into the table below.
-Which? members can log in to see the scores and star ratings awarded to the two providers in our latest survey.
-Not yet a member?
-Join Which? now to get instant access to all of our reviews.
+Which? members can to see the scores and star ratings awarded to the two providers in our latest survey.
+Not yet a member? to get instant access to all of our reviews.

 Sky and Virgin Media: which offers better broadband?